ASA24® Frequently Asked Questions (FAQs)

 Therefore, clinicians and other users should note that sodium intake estimates from ASA24 files and in the Respondent Nutrition Report might appear higher than expected because they assume salt is added in cooking for foods such as vegetables and meat.
 If sodium values appear elevated in system outputs, clinicians using ASA24 should discuss cooking methods and food sources with patients for whom sodium intake is a concern to estimate true sodium intake in that individual.

-What processing do recall data entered into the ASA24 system by Respondents undergo?
+What processing do recall or record data entered into the ASA24 system by respondents undergo?

-Recall data are coded using the nutrient, food, and supplement databases noted in the list of available analytic files.
+Data are coded using the nutrient, food, and supplement databases noted in the list of available analytic files.
 No other processing or quality control measures are conducted.
-As with any data collection initiative, Researchers should carefully assess the quality of the data collected from their study Respondents.
+As with any data collection initiative, researchers should carefully assess the quality of the data collected from their study Respondents.
 To assist Researchers in this effort, output files include a flag to indicate whether each recall or record was completed (i.e., whether the Respondent completed the program up to and including the last question).

 Does ASA24 output include Healthy Eating Index (HEI) scores?

 All U.S. versions of the ASA24 system, ASA24-Canada-2016, and ASA24-Canada-2018 include output with the variables needed to calculate HEI-2010 and the HEI 2015 scores and SAS programs to accomplish this.
 The HEI is a tool to assess compliance with U.S. dietary guidance; more information on the HEI is available on the HEI webpages.